hamburger

 Income Tax Slabs Under New Tax Regime

-The Budget of July 2024 has proposed changes in the income tax slabs of the New Tax Regime, which are as follows:
+The Union Budget of February 2025 has proposed changes in the income tax slabs of the New Tax Regime, which will be applicable for computing tax from April 1, 2025, onwards.
+Here are the new tax slabs:

 Income Tax Slabs Rate of Taxation